Pine–cypress forest

 Pines and cypresses on the western slopes of Mount Herzl, at the circular road surrounding the Mount Herzl in Jerusalem Forest.

-Pine–cypress forest is a type of mixed conifer woodland in which at least one species of pine (genus Pinus) and one species of cypress (genus Cupressaceae) are present.
+Pine–cypress forest is a type of mixed conifer woodland in which at least one species of pine (genus Pinus) and one species of cypress (family Cupressaceae) are present.
 Such forests are noted in several parts of the world, but are particularly well studied in Japan, and the United States.

 Ecology

 A quality of these mixed conifer forests is the mutualistic relationship between pine and cypress trees.
 In Japanese pine-cypress forests, pine stumps have been found to help stimulate the growth and germination of cypress trees.
 Cypress trees are extremely sensitive to pH and prefer more acidic soils.
 Decaying pine stumps have a lower pH than surrounding soils, it is believed that this is the main factor influencing the increased prevalence of cypress seedlings.
 Analysis of evapotranspiration on pine and cypress wetlands found that both tree types are sensitive to changes in ambient temperature, but pines are more sensitive to changes in humidity.
 This difference in vulnerabilities could contribute to overall forest resiliency.